Skip to main content

 Colorectal cancer screening

 Thanks to screening, colorectal cancer can be cured in 9 out of 10 cases.
-The test makes it possible to detect cancer at an early stage and increase the chances of cure.
-Thanks to this screening, we can also spot a polyp before it develops into cancer.
+The test allows for the detection of cancer at an early stage and increases the chances of a cure.
+This screening also makes it possible to identify a polyp before it develops into cancer.

 Why get tested?

-When colorectal cancer is detected at an early stage, 5-year survival exceeds 90% and the treatments used are less burdensome, allowing for a better quality of life.
+When colorectal cancer is detected at an early stage, the 5-year survival rate exceeds 90% and the treatments used are less invasive, allowing for a better quality of life.

-Colorectal cancer often progresses, initially, without symptoms or noticeable signs.
-It is therefore sometimes diagnosed late and requires extensive treatment.
+Colorectal cancer often develops initially without symptoms or noticeable signs.
+It is therefore sometimes diagnosed late and then requires intensive treatment.

-In the event of a positive test (4% of cases) you must then consult a gastroenterologist to carry out a colonoscopy.
+In the event of a positive test (4% of cases) it is then necessary to consult a gastroenterologist to have a colonoscopy performed.

-The colorectal cancer screening test concerns women and men, between 50 and 74 years old.
-It must be carried out every 2 years.
-It consists of an immunological self-test which can be carried out in 3 minutes.
-Sent by post, the results are sent to you by mail.
-This test is 100% covered by Health Insurance.
+The colorectal cancer screening test is for women and men between the ages of 50 and 74.
+It should be performed every two years.
+It consists of a self-administered immunochemical test that can be completed in three minutes.
+The results are sent by mail.
+This test is fully covered by French national health insurance.

 Screening is simple, just order a free kit: